dupdob/articles/unittests/noncovered.md

 are non critical and that **important part of your code must be properly tested**!

+___
 ### 3. There is a tooling problem
 The truth is **unit tests are in the spotlight** mostly **thanks to tooling!**
-We should be all eternally grateful to Kent Beck for 'inventing' sUnit, the library which triggered a testing revolution, but __we must not stop there__.
+We should be all eternally grateful to Kent Beck for creating sUnit, the library which triggered a testing revolution, but __we must not stop there__.

 Are you using test coverage tools (JCov, Clover, NCover, Jasmine...)?